-While the foothills of the Atlas Mountains in what is now central Morocco were inhabited by Berber farmers since Neolithic times, it was not until the 11th century A.D. that Marrakech began, first as little more than an oasis Kasbah (fortress) founded by the local Almoravid ruler.
-But it quickly prospered into the region’s most important trading settlement for camel trains coming across the Sahara Desert from Timbuktu on their way to the coast with their precious cargos of gold, spices and ivory.
+While the foothills of the Atlas Mountains of what is now central Morocco were inhabited by Berber farmers since Neolithic times, it was not until the 11th century A.D. that Marrakech began, first as little more than an oasis Kasbah (fortress) founded by a local Almoravid ruler.
+But it quickly prospered into the region’s most important trading settlement for camel trains coming across the Sahara Desert from Timbuktu, on their way to the coast with their precious cargos of gold, spices and ivory.

 In recent decades, Marrakech has also gained the distinction of being the country’s most popular tourist destination, with a million travelers flocking there each year.
 And it’s easy to see why: with its centuries old fusion of Arabian, African and European influences, the gem of Morocco fascinates with its exotic allure.

 Finding Your Riad

 The best way to soak in the unique atmosphere of Marrakech and discover its historic and cultural treasures, is to stay in the Medina.
 To this day, its ancient riads, the secluded, traditional houses built around inner courtyards, remain home to about 200,000 people, a fifth of the city’s population.
 They also seem to host the same number of tourists.
 In recent decades, with over 800 riads restored to modern hospitality standards and now registered as guest residences, the word has become synonymous with boutique accommodation.

 Most properties are small – just six to eight rooms, usually topped by an inviting rooftop terrace.
 Nearly all offer personalized service and an ideal way for tourists to get in touch with Moroccan culture.
 They are also very much in demand, so it is prudent to plan well ahead.
 One of the fun parts of planning this Marrakech escape was finding our riad.
 While it took several tries, we ended up with just the right one for us.